canibanoglu/tango_with_django_book/chapters/bing_search.rst

 	https://api.datamarket.azure.com/Bing/Search/v1/Web?Query=%27rango%27

-We must also retrieve our API key so we can authenticate with the Bing servers when posing requests.
+We must also retrieve your API key so you can authenticate with the Bing servers when posing requests.
 To obtain your key, locate the text *Primary Account Key* at the top of the page and click the *Show* link next to it.
 Your key will then be exposed.
 We'll be using it later, so take a note of it - and keep it safe!
 If someone obtains your key, they'll be able to use your free query quota.

 .. note:: The Bing API Service Explorer also keeps a tab of how many queries you have left of your monthly quota.
 Check out the top of the page to see!